 - Overview of the EdD program,

 - Program requirements and expectations,

 - Guidelines for the Doctoral Research Project (DRP),

-- Timelines and calendars,
+- Student support and resources,

-- Student supports and resources, and
+- University Graduate Program requirements and rules, and

-- University Graduate Program requirements and rules.
+- Program of Studies.

 It is helpful to review this Handbook thoroughly and retain it for your convenience as you complete the program.